rjbudzynski/oneliners/README.md

 - python: python3.6, requests module (pip3 install requests, or apt install python3-requests)
 - go: just the standard golang environment, I used go1.12.2
 - javascript: node.js, node-fetch (npm install node-fetch -g)
+- bash (.sh): curl; shuf (you may not have heard of it, but it's in linux coreutils, so probably every linux has it)

 ## First observations: